exosite-archive/exoline/README.md

 - add support for https://github.com/exosite/docs/tree/master/rpc#authentication like this: $ exo info cik1,client_id=rid1
 - make ip and data commands support https, host, and port settings and remove noconfig=True workaround in those tests
 - fix install warning: "UserWarning: Unknown distribution option: 'console'"
-- support 'brew install exoline' in OSX
-- add command line interaction animated gif to README
-- marketing stuff (blog post)
 - make exoline<tab> autocompletion work in iPython
 - support [PIKs](https://exositejs.herokuapp.com) in place of CIKs
 - better error handling for "Command line error: Failed to connect to https://portals.exosite.com"
 - support passing certs at the command line for https (portals and onep) when behind VPNs
-- "did you mean" output when command is not found
 - spec script file paths should be relative to the URL *after* redirection, to make shorteners work